Lift Trucks - Frequently asked questions

 There are particular definitions of people by age in health and safety law:

-The Management Regulations 1999 require you to assess the health and safety risks to all your employees and to identify what you need to do to comply with your legal duties to prevent or control those risks and ensure your employees' health and safety.
+The Management of Health and Safety at Work Regulations 1999 require you to assess the health and safety risks to all your employees and to identify what you need to do to comply with your legal duties to prevent or control those risks and ensure your employees' health and safety.
 Under the Regulations you have particular responsibilities towards young people:

 Children below the MSLA must not be employed in industrial undertakings such as factories, construction sites etc except when on approved work experience schemes.For more information, visit: Young people at work